-Bill Simulator is an alternative version of Budget Simulator that enables you to consult bill-payers on the costs that make up a bill or rate, such as their council tax or utility bill.
+Bill Simulator is a version of Simulator that enables you to consult bill-payers on the costs that make up a bill or rate, such as their council tax or utility bill.

 It gives your respondents greater insight into how their money is spent, while your organisation gains a better understanding of where your respondents’ priorities lie and potential changes they would welcome or be willing to accept.

 How does it work?